Before I formed you in the womb I knew you.

 Pregnancy begins psychologically, long before it does physically.
 From an early age, children have imaginative play about having babies and being parents.
 Teenagers fantasize of love, marriage, and family.
 Young couples talk, plan, and dream about birth and how many children they will have.

 If you are trying to conceive, it can seem like you already know this child well – the wished-for baby in many become pregnant, bonding increases.
-This is facilitated by information learned from new medical technology, which just a few years ago would not have been know until after birth.
+This is facilitated by information learned from new medical technology, which just not so long ago would not have been know until after birth.
 Today, blood tests can let a woman know she is pregnant before she misses her period.
 Sonograms provide a window into the uterus and a picture of your baby before any physical changes have occurred to make others aware of your pregnancy.
-Amniocentesis and chorionic villi sampling can let you know the sex of your baby and genetic make-up before you are even wearing maternity clothes.
+Genetic blood testing can let you know the sex of your baby and genetic make-up before you are even wearing maternity clothes.
 Because of these factors, the fetus is seen as a baby/person much earlier and bonding occurs much sooner than in years past.